giantswarm/docs/src/content/tutorials/security/policy-enforcement/_index.md

 __Note__: creating a many-to-many exception (multiple targets excluded from multiple policies) isn't currently permitted.
 Either `policies` or `targets` must contain exactly one entry.

-Various `Policy` API components watch these resources and make the corresponding changes in supported any lower-level policies. `PSS` policies are currently enforced using `Kyverno`, so when this Giant Swarm `PolicyException` is created, the Policy API controllers will ensure that a corresponding `Kyverno` policy exception is created or updated to exclude the workload from the named policies.
+Various `Policy` API components watch these resources and make the corresponding changes in supported any lower-level policies. `PSS` policies are currently enforced using Kyverno, so when this Giant Swarm `PolicyException` is created, the Policy API controllers will ensure that a corresponding Kyverno policy exception is created or updated to exclude the workload from the named policies.

 For policies which are enforced or audited by multiple distinct tools, a Giant Swarm `PolicyException` can be used to declaratively configure all of the underlying implementations simultaneously.

 ### Configuring exceptions with Kyverno

 Cluster administrators may prefer to manage exceptions themselves.
-In this case, it's necessary to create the underlying `Kyverno` policy exception directly.
+In this case, it's necessary to create the underlying Kyverno policy exception directly.

 There are different ways to structure a `PolicyException`, and your cluster administrator may have a preferred format.